ThomasParkerr/AI---Final-Project/README.md

 # AI---Final-Project

-Here’s a comprehensive README file for your object tracking and detection project, detailing how to deploy the application locally and online, as well as instructions on how to use it:
+Below is a  Youtube video detailing how to use the Sports Prediction and Analytics Program, that implements yolov8 for object detection and tracking.

 YOUTUBE VIDEO :